mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 ### Summary

-Katagiri Roshi discusses the first aspect of mindfulness, mindfulness of the body, from the viewpoint of Zen Master Dogen.
-This series of talks examines the first part of the *Sanjūshichi-bon-bodai-bunpō* (“Thirty-Seven Conditions Contributing to Bodhisattva Practice”) chapter of *Shobogenzo*.
+Katagiri Roshi explains the first aspect of mindfulness, mindfulness of the body, from the viewpoint of Zen Master Dogen.
+This series of talks discusses the first part of the *Sanjūshichi-bon-bodai-bunpō* (“Thirty-Seven Conditions Contributing to Bodhisattva Practice”) chapter of *Shobogenzo*.
 In this talk, he introduces the topic of why we must go beyond the idea of purity or impurity of the body, and how *samatha* (tranquility) and *vipassana* (insight) function together.

 ### Transcript